xieweiAlex/English_Learning/words-review.md

 ## words-Jul-24.md ##
 words/2024/words-Jul-24.md
-This file contains a **compendium** of all of the highest impact events from your life. -
 Nearly every week there is some thread on Reddit about how Daily Stoic is too this or that, and people **pile on** their **pent up** resentments and **conjectures**. -
 You gotta leave **the knaves and the fools** to their own business, while you do your best to improve yours, to hold yourself to your own standards and to try to get better as you go. -
 he found it difficult to cope with the **adulation** of the fans. -